FlorianFranzen/esp32-rotary-encoder/README.md

 ## Dependencies

 It is written and tested for v3.0-v3.2 of the [ESP-IDF](https://github.com/espressif/esp-idf) environment, using the xtensa-esp32-elf toolchain (gcc version 5.2.0).
 It may or may not work with older or newer versions.
+This fork includes additional patches to support the latest stable (currently v5.1.2).

 ## Example